qgis/QGIS-Website/content/resources/support/faq.md

 If you are using macOS, you can find the ECW plugin and install instructions at https://www.kyngchaos.com/software/frameworks

-For other instructions, eg look here: https://www.faunalia.eu/en/blog/2019-05-21_ecw_support
+For other instructions, e.g. look here: https://www.faunalia.eu/en/blog/2019-05-21_ecw_support

 ### How can I get a VPAT / HECVAT / other US compliance form or information?